gyulanemeth/bluefox.email/docs/personalization.md

 #### NOT

-The `NOT` operator can only have one argument.
+The `NOT` operator accepts a single argument:

 ```
 {{#if (NOT condition)}}